flutter/website/src/deployment/flavors.md

 ---

 {% comment %}
-Eventually, we should actually include instructions, but by platform and we canthen move the platform-specific instructions to /development/platform-integration/macos or ios or android, etc.
+Eventually, we should actually include instructions, but by platform and we can then move the platform-specific instructions to /development/platform-integration/macos or ios or android, etc.
 {% endcomment %}

 Do you need to set up product flavors for different development